Kelowna Immigration Services at NLAi

 Temporary policy of visitors can apply work permit in Canada extended to 2025-02-28

 For those in Canada with valid visitor status, who have a job offer that is supported by a LMIA, they are allow to apply for an employer-specific work permit no later than Feb.
 25, 2025.

 BC welcomes entrepreneur investor (regional pilot) Update

-Designated for entrepreneur investor who propose to establish and actively manage new business in a remoted community with population of fewer than 75,000 in British Columbia outside of major population centers.
-Communities enrolled will identify priority economic development industries, and will select or refer prospective applicants to the BCPNP.
-More detail of please contact NLAi immigration services, Click for more, shared by Kelowna immigration consultant.
+Designated for entrepreneur investor who propose $100,000 investment to establish and actively manage new business in the enrolled community would be referred as prospective applicants to the BCPNP.
+More detail of please contact NLAi immigration services.

 Bill C35 – Misrepresentation & Authorized Representative

 There are many challenges along the road of Canada immigration.
 Perhaps, the first one in your mind is to whom should/could I seek help from?
 In Canada, Bill C-35 clearly defines who can provide advice or immigration services for a fee.
 They are called “Authorized Representatives”.

 Misrepresentation includes providing untruthful, misleading information.
 Hiring a person without proper designation may fall into the trap of “misrepresentation”.
 Consequences include your application will get refused plus you will be banned for 5 years from entering Canada.
 An “unauthorized representative” or “ghost consultant” will face $50,000 to $100,000 and/or imprisonment for up to six months on summary conviction.